shantuo/gddoexp/README.md

 * No other packages reference the analyzed package
 * Package wasn't modified in the last 2 years

+It can also identify packages to what we call a fast fork.
+A fast fork package is a fork created to made some small changes for a pull request.
+Currently we tolerate up to 2 commits in a period of 1 week after the fork date.

 ## Install

 ```